Skin Cancer Treatment Options

 Four types of nonmelanoma skin cancer treatments are often used, alone or in combination.
 They are:

 There are five types of treatment options are commonly used for treating melanoma skin cancer.
 Alone or in combination, they are:

 Skin Cancer Treatment Options:

 Surgery is the primary treatment for melanoma, with possible follow up with other types of therapy.
-Nonmelanoma skin cancers are also often removed with surgery and may include other types of therapy depending whether it was basal cell or squamous cell skin cancer.
+Nonmelanoma skin cancers are also often removed with surgery and may include other types of therapy depending on whether it was a basal cell or squamous cell skin cancer.

 Surgery to treat skin cancer may be done in one of several ways.
 The method your oncologist recommends depends on the size and place of the growth and other factors.